hemadhanani/hemadhanani/Hema.md

 >
 >
 > institutions.
 All banks, regardless of size and geographic location, need to be able to quickly launch new products

+> Today’s core banking market is adapting to these changes in the banking industry, especially digital banking.
+>
+>>The leading trend in establishing these critical capabilities is componentization